 Rationale:

-As of 2018, there is no Chief Security Office; however, the OCTO (Office of the Chief Technical Officer) SSR team works on externally focused ICANN-related SSR issues, the CIO and team work on internally focused security issues, and the OCTO Research team looks towards future SSR risks and opportunities within ICANN’s limited scope and remit.
+As of 2018, there is no Chief Security Office.
+However, the OCTO (Office of the Chief Technical Officer) SSR team works on externally focused ICANN-related SSR issues, the CIO and team work on internally focused security issues, and the OCTO research team looks towards future SSR risks and opportunities within ICANN’s limited scope and remit.
 The web page for this team describes the mission of this team in high-level terms, and links to a page of SSR “activities.”
 There is no language referring to “charter,” “roles,” or “responsibilities” of this team.
 The SSR2 team assumes that the activities listed on this page are what ICANN intends as the SSR-related roles and responsibilities of OCTO:

 Engage actively with security, operations, and public safety communities to gather and process intelligence data that indicate (imminent) threats to DNS or domain registration service operations (the "DNS ecosystem").